 10. Mopinion

-Key Features:
+Key features:

-- Customizable feedback forms
+- Customizable feedback forms and surveys

-- Multi-channel collection (web, mobile, email)
+- Multi-channel collection (web, mobile apps, email)

-- Advanced targeting and triggers
+- Advanced targeting and behavioral triggers

-- Text analytics and sentiment analysis
+- Text analytics with AI-powered sentiment analysis

-- Custom dashboards
+- Custom dashboards and reporting

 Pricing: